publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch61/schII/m__us_usc_t2_s6115.md

 >         “(1) is designated by the Senate as the President pro tempore emeritus of the United States Senate; and

->         “(2) is serving as a Member of the Senate,    “shall be the President pro tempore emeritus of the United States Senate.
+>         “(2) is serving as a Member of the Senate,

+>         shall be the President pro tempore emeritus of the United States Senate.

 >     “(c)  __Appointment and Compensation of Employees__  __.—__